-Based on the basic thinking that "employees are the company's greatest asset and that the employees' physical and mental wellbeing are crucial for us to provide better services to customers," the Group promotes thorough implementation of industrial health and safety measures and initiatives to maintain and improve employees' health.
-Health management for employees is essential with the extension of mandatory retirement to 65, hence we are collaborating with the Health Insurance Association to focus on prevention of lifestyle-related diseases and mental healthcare.
+The Group believes that employees are the company's greatest asset and that the employees' physical and mental well-being are crucial for us to provide better services to customers.
+Based on this basic belief, the Group promotes thorough implementation of industrial health and safety measures and initiatives to maintain and improve employees' health.
+With the increasing importance of health management of employees in anticipation of the arrival of the era of 100-year life, we collaborate with the Health Insurance Association to focus on prevention of lifestyle-related diseases and mental healthcare.